 What's The Grocery Business Really Worth To Amazon?
-More Than You Might Think.
+More Than You Might Think

 The U.S. grocery industry generates a little more than $600 billion in annual revenue, and that figure has steadily increased every year since the data has been logged.

-While the top line may be impressive, the bottom lines for grocers aren't nearly is compelling.
+While the top line may be impressive, the bottom lines for grocers aren't nearly as compelling.
 The average grocer only books between 2% and 3% of sales as operating margins, and then income taxes are removed from that figure.
 That suggests industry-wide earnings of about $12 billion in any given year.
-Kroger Co (NYSE:KR) -- which is one of the best and is the biggest pure-play grocer in the country -- only banked profits of around $2 billion last year.
+Kroger Co.
+(NYSE:KR) - which is one of the best and is the biggest pure-play grocer in the country - only banked profits of around $2 billion last year.

 It begs the question... even if it could, why would it want to fight well-entrenched names like the aforementioned Kroger to win business that isn't all that fruitful to begin with?